 - Angiography: Specialized test to look at blood vessels (arteries and veins) and blood supply to the limbs and major organs

-- Computerized Tomography (CT) scans: Test that renders cross-sectional images of parts of the body
+- Computerized tomography (CT) scans: Tests that render cross-sectional images of parts of the body

-The Alberta College of Medical Diagnostic and Therapeutic Technologists (ACMDTT) has adopted the Canadian Association of Medical Radiation Technologists’ (CAMRT) competency profiles for the medical radiation technology specialties that it regulates.
+The College has adopted the National Competency Profile (NCP) maintained by the Canadian Association of Medical Radiation Technologists (CAMRT) for the medical radiation technology specialties we regulate.
 Previous competency profiles for these specialties have been rescinded.
-The ACMDTT acknowledges that CAMRT’s profiles reflect current practice in Alberta.
+The College acknowledges that the NCP reflects current practice in Alberta.